efineberg19/Capstone/README.md

 This code is meant to run on an Adafruit ESP32 Feather S3.
 The kit I built this upon can be found [here](https://electricityforprogress.square.site/product/biodata-sonification-diy-kit/17?cs=true&cst=custom).
 The repository which I built my new functionality upon can be found [here](https://github.com/electricityforprogress/BiodataFeather).

-Many thanks to Skot Wiedmann for being my project mentor as well as Samuel Cusumano @electricityforprogress for providing such high quality documentation and taking the time to answer all of my questions.
+Many thanks to Skot Wiedmann for being my project mentor as well as Samuel Cusumano [@electricityforprogress] for providing such high quality documentation and taking the time to answer all of my questions!